mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 12.Complete independent program (2 hours)<br>
 # Log for personal Project
 Week one: 9/5/19- 1 hour worked on  Welcome to the course and started reading Chapter One.<br>
 Completed the welcome to the course assignments.
-Learn that the course will be teaching Python version 3.
+Learned that the course will be teaching Python version 3.
 Gave some insight to some changes from python 2 to 3.
 Such as the input isn't raw_input anymore and print now uses ("").